Hammer Films Retrospective (Part IV) The Mummy

 The best friend goes to inform young Banning while old Banning does the reading the Forbidden Scroll thing setting Kharis loose.
 Old Banning screams and has a mental breakdown.

 Young Banning finishes the dig for his now broken-down father.
 When the excavation is complete, Peter Cushing, because he gets a bad feeling about the place, BLOWS UP THE TOMB.
-As Egyptology goes this is actually worse than the start of Stargate.
+As Egyptology goes this is actually worse than that of Stargate.

 Back to England, they go and Mehmet Bey follows him with a 6’5 inch crate in tow.
-Cushing goes to see his father who has been catatonic since the dig in Egypt.
+Cushing goes to see his father who has been catatonic since the dig in Egypt but has been roused by something.
 He tries to warn his son and Cushing is too Victorian to take it seriously.
-Bey reads the “Scroll of Life” and I did recognize a few quotes from the Book of Going Forth by Day.
-The writer Jimmy Sangster approached this project with either a little respect or thought it was easier just to crib.
+Bey reads the “Scroll of Life” and I did recognize a few quotes from the Book of Going Forth by Day (AKA The Bood of the Dead).
+The writer Jimmy Sangster approached this project with either some cultural respect or thought it was easier just to crib.

 Kharis Goes Forth by Night and kills the elder Banning in his nursing home.

 Time for a flashback.
-While Peter Cushing narrates Christopher Lee is finally permitted to establish a character.
-Princess Ananka had already died, so we start with her embalming ceremony, while Lee gazes longing at his love and reads actual Egyptian hymns.
-The scholarship wasn’t as terrible as it usually is for these things.
-We see actual members of the Egyptian pantheon taking their place in the cortege while Kharis contemplates his unspeakable blasphemy.
+While Peter Cushing narrates Christopher Lee is finally permitted to establish a character in a Hammer film.
+Princess Ananka had already died, so we start with her embalming ceremony, while Lee gazes longing at his love and reads actual Egyptian hymns, (the scholarship wasn’t as terrible as it usually is for these things).
+We also see authentic members of the Egyptian pantheon taking their place in the cortege while Kharis contemplates his unspeakable blasphemy.

 I was a little curious where Hammer found their “Nubian Slaves.”
 They weren’t that common in Britain in 1959.
-Hammer Films was famous for emptying out nightclubs and restaurants when they needed ethnic extras. the extras for their part liked the extra pay and a chance to be in showbiz for one scene or two.
+It turns out Hammer Films was famous for emptying out nightclubs and restaurants when they needed ethnic extras.
+The wait staff for their part liked the extra pay and a chance to be in showbiz for one scene or two.

 The ceremonies concluded, Kharis does the unthinkable and nearly succeeds when he is caught and sentenced to his horrifying fate.

 Back to the present or at least 1898.
-Mehmet Bey has finally dug Kharis out of Anaka’s tomb and sends him to kill the Elder Banner and then his best friend, which he does.
+Mehmet Bey sends out Kharis to kill the remaining Egyptologist who had defiled Anaka’s Tomb, which he does.
 Cushing catches him in the act and now knows the truth of it.
 Nobody else believes him but that’s to be expected in this kind of movie.
-Kharis is then sent after Peter Cushing but as monster movie law would have it, his wife is a dead ringer for Ananka and Kharis obeys her commands to stop killing Cushing.
+Kharis is then sent after Peter Cushing blowing up Anaka’s Tomb being a bigger deal than just entering it, but as monster movie law would have it, his wife is a dead ringer for Ananka.
+So, Kharis obeys her commands to stop killing Cushing.

 There follows an interesting scene with Cushing and Bey when the younger Banner visits him at his home.
-There is an interesting exchange of viewpoints about science and how far it should be allowed to go.
-Cushing leaves and Bey decides that Kharis will need personal supervision when he tries again.
+There is an exchange of viewpoints about science and how far it should be allowed to go.
+Cushing leaves and Bey decides that Kharis will need personal supervision next time.

 Christopher Lee.
 Was.
 Out.

 The critical reception wasn’t as bad as it had been for Hammer’s Frankenstein and Dracula.
 Nowhere near the level of vitriol was unleashed this time.
 The reviews weren’t good you understand but the critics had clearly resigned themselves to the fact that Hammer Horror wasn’t going away on their sayso, continuing with the diatribes just made them look weak and ineffective.
-They were right to be concerned.
+In the long term, they were right to be concerned.

 Previous: Hammer Films Retrospective (Part III) The Horror of Dracula